 We’ll use a typical spherical lens as an example.
-The physical process of using precision optical manufacturing to create a high-quality spherical lens starts with creating the rough shape by cutting and grinding it from a glass blank.
+The physical process of using precision optical manufacturing to create a high-quality spherical lens starts with creating a rough shape by cutting and grinding it from a glass blank.
 This can be done with ring tools, or completely by hand.
 Next, the precision optical manufacturing process continues with polishing the lens to its final form.
 This is normally done by a precision optical manufacturing process called ‘lapping’, where the rough lens is rotated and rubbed on a tool with the desired shape, with various abrasives and fluids.
 Again, this can also be done by hand.
 Hand grinding is the oldest art-form of precision optical manufacturing.

 Precision Optical Manufacturing – Covers a Huge Range of Fabrication Procedures & Testing Operations

-During the polishing process, the lens may be tested to ensure that the proper shape and size is being created, and to be sure it is within the desired specifications.
+During the polishing process, the lens may be tested to ensure that the proper shape and size are being created, and to be sure it is within the desired specifications.
 Deviations are expressed in fractions of wavelengths.
-Inexpensive lenses can have quite large deviations, such as 2λ, 3λ, etc… Typical industrial optical components have deviations of less than ¼ wavelength, or λ/4.
+Inexpensive lenses can have quite large deviations, such as 2λ, 3λ, etc… Typical industrial optical components have deviations of less than ¼ wavelength or λ/4.
 Precision lenses used in LASERS and holography have deviations of less than 1/10 of a wavelength, or λ/10.
 In addition to the deviations, lenses must also be checked for surface condition, scratches, and dimensions.